Uncategorized, Winter

 Check the Sign Before You Park

-As you finish coming down Berthoud Pass and the ski day gets closer and closer to starting, make sure to check the electronic sign at the entrance of Mary Jane and Winter Park for parking status.
+As you finish coming down Berthoud Pass and the ski day closer to starting, make sure to check the electronic sign at the entrance of Mary Jane and Winter Park for parking status.
 You can expect to find this sitting out on busy weekends if parking is filling up.
 This sign will be updated when lots at the Mary Jane and Winter Park bases are full.
-Because of the popularity of Mary Jane, these lots typically fill up first.
+(Because of the popularity of Mary Jane, these lots typically fill up first.)

 Head to Town and Take the Lift

-Pro Tip: If all lots are full, head into town and park at the Cooper Creek parking garage.
-You can take the free Town of Winter Park bus to the Resort from there, called The Lift.
+If all lots are full, fear not!
+You can head into town and park at the Cooper Creek parking garage.
+From there, you’ll take the free Town of Winter Park bus (called The Lift) to the Resort.
 It drops you off just steps from the Gondola, so no long trek in your gear to get on the mountain.
-Download The Lift app to see all routes and track the shuttles.
-You can take any line, except the Green line, to get back to town from the Resort.
+Download The Lift app to see all routes and track the shuttles as they make their routes.
+(PS: You can take any line, except the Green line, to get back to town from the Resort.)

 parking, Pro Tips for Parking at Winter Park Resort